NicholasLYang/uptointerpretation/content/posts/my_worst_internship.md

 decent fellow overall, besides the passive aggressive micromanagement and technical incompetence.
 He had also bought into the MyTime system entirely.
 If he could, Dan would have been a MyTime lifer.
 For all I know he is.
-After that we had Mohammad, a QA guy, and Amar, another developer.
+After that we had Mohammad, a QA guy, and Jalen, another developer.
 Don't get me wrong.
 They were all solid people.
+I got along with them pretty well.
+But for whatever reason, they just did not write good code.
+They had this perpetual attitude that they were under fire and needed to deliver code as soon as possible.
+Again, people would come in on Saturdays to finish their work.

+After I joined, another developer, Paul, joined.
+Honestly Paul joining was a huge relief.
+First, he was able to completely validate my concerns.
+He came and immediately realized the same issues that I had.

 - Team
   - Kevin: Underpaid